 Other travellers: Very few.
 Hence, if you actually meet someone, it will feel like the most natural thing in the world to talk to them.

 Tourist factor: 3/10 - 4/10

 Accommodation: Hotels and resorts of decent standard with variations in price.
-Between $20 and $40 for a room.
+Between $20 and $50 for a room.
 Some room for haggling, but not much.
-Normally there aren't a lot of options, except for Muscat, of course.
-Hot water almost everywhere.
+Normally there aren't a lot of options, except for Muscat where prices rise (as at national parks).